dc-js/dc.js/docs/api-latest.md

 <a name="dc.rowChart+elasticX"></a>

 #### rowChart.elasticX([elasticX]) ⇒ <code>Boolean</code> \| [<code>rowChart</code>](#dc.rowChart)
 Get or set the elasticity on x axis.
-If this attribute is set to true, then the x axis will rescle to auto-fit the data range when filtered.
+If this attribute is set to true, then the x axis will rescale to auto-fit the data range when filtered.

 **Kind**: instance method of [<code>rowChart</code>](#dc.rowChart)